gorefest/toontrack2slate/README.md

 # Ez Drummer to Slate Drums conversion Tool

+* also known as : Toontrack to Slate converter
+* also known as : The little bastard i needed to write to make use of the midi pack i purchasedl

 ## DISCLAIMER

 This nifty little tool is _public domain_.
 It comes with no warranty.
 For me it worked perfectly, but I won't take any